-Beyond any wall defining the boundaries of the course.
+Beyond any wall or fence defining the boundaries of the course.

-A ball which crosses a road defined as out of bounds and comes to rest beyond that road is out of bounds, even though it may lie on another part of the course which is in bounds for other holes.
+A ball coming to rest beyond a road defined as out of bounds is out of bounds, even though it may lie on another part of the course.
 (Model Local Rule A-5).

-Any closed gate attached to an object defining a course boundary is part of the boundary object, relief is not allowed for such a gate under Rules 15.2 or 16.1.
+Any closed gate attached to a boundary object is part of the boundary object.
+Relief is not allowed for such a gate under Rules 15.2 or 16.1.
 But an open gate is not treated as part of the boundary object and may be closed or moved to a different position (Model Local Rule F-26).